Overview

 General Fund Forecast

 As shown in Chart 1, and discussed in the February 25, 2025 Mid-Year Report, the General Fund forecasted actuals reflects a reduced structural deficit compared to our 2024 forecasts.
 Our models do not yet fully capture the extent of the headwinds the County faces, including reduced health care funding, delayed disaster reimbursements, state budget uncertainty linked to global economic volatility, and shifting federal priorities and potential threats to federal funding.
-In addition, the models do not yet account for potential impacts from significant State budget cuts anticipated in the Governor’s May Revision, as indicated in the Governor’s press release on April 16, 2025.
+In addition, the models do not yet account for potential impacts from significant State budget cuts anticipated in the Governor’s May Revision, as reported on April 17, 2025.
 Key drivers of the forecast include:

 • Losses in federal funding are estimated to be between $5 million and $17 million over the next four years.